robert-osborne/django-kevin/README.md

     workon {{ project_name }}-test

+And have static assets prepared (for coverage tests):

+    foreman run django-admin.py collectstatic --noinput

 Automatically run all tests and linters and watch files to continuously run tests:

     foreman start

-You can view the results of the tests at [localhost:9000/tests](http://localhost:9000/tests).
+You can view the results of the tests in HTML at [localhost:9000/tests](http://localhost:9000/tests).

 You can specifically view the results of Django coverage tests at [localhost:9000/tests/django](http://localhost:9000/tests/django).